herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

   <img width="300" height="200" src="/figs/classification_measure/conf_matrix_1.png">
 </p>

 Looking at this table, we see a quite okay result.
 Most of our observations was classified correct, meaning as either true negatives or true positives.
 This ratio we speak of is called *accuracy*, the number of correct predictions divided on the total observations, which here is (63+72)/(28+37+63+72) = 67.5 %.
 Further we can look into many other simple rations, for example the sum of true positives divided by the all the actual positives.
 This is called *true positive rate*, and tell you how well you predict positive observations.

 But which metric should we use?
 They all have their drawbacks...
+Let's look at some more examples, to illustrate how wrong things can turn out when not paying attention...

+1: use accuracy when it is very crucial to not get false negatives (somebody dies)
+2: skewed data
+3: very high/low cutoffs --> and how to find this cutoff?

 ## How to select a good performance metric ?